Trump to promote U.S. natgas exports in Russia's backyard

 The U.S. is expected to become the world's third-largest exporter of LNG in 2020, just four years after starting up its first export terminal.
 U.S. exporters have sold most of that gas in long-term contracts, but there are still some volumes on offer, and more export projects on the drawing board.

-Cheniere Energy Inc (LNG.A), which opened the first U.S. LNG export terminal in 2016, delivered its first cargo to Poland in June.
-Five more terminals are expected to be online by 2020.

-Tellurian Inc (TELL.O) has proposed a project with a price tag of as much as $16 billion that it hopes to complete by 2022, in time to compete for long-term contracts to supply Poland that expire the same year and are held by Russian gas giant Gazprom (GAZP.MM).
+Tellurian Inc has proposed a project with a price tag of as much as $16 billion that it hopes to complete by 2022, in time to compete for long-term contracts to supply Poland that expire the same year and are held by Russian gas giant Gazprom .

 "We would like to be a supplier that competes for that market," Tellurian Chief Executive Meg Gentle told Reuters.